The pro's guide to analysing your post-event feedback19-Dec-2019

-If you are working in Explori, you can use the wizard on the left of your screen and there’s a quick overview here.
+If you are working in Explori, you can use the wizard on the left of your screen to create filters and cross-tabs.

-What else can you do with filters and cross-tabs?
+What can you do with filters and cross-tabs?

-If you know what your most important delegate type is (by job title, industry or purchasing authority for example) use cross tabs to compare their experience to your overall performance.
-It goes without saying they should have the same or better experience as everyone else.
+If you know what your most important attendee type is (by job title, industry or purchasing authority for example) use cross-tabs to compare their experience to your overall performance.
+It goes without saying that they should have the same or better experience as everyone else.

 How can you create a picture of different delegate experiences?

-When asked how likely they are to recommend your event, people who score you between zero and six, we categorise as detractors.
-They can actively tell their friends or colleagues not to attend your event.
-Scores of nine or ten are promoters, who will recommend their friends and colleagues do attend, whilst seven and eight are neutral and are unlikely to comment on your event at all.
+When asked how likely they are to recommend your event, people who score you between zero and six, are categorised as Detractors.
+They will actively tell their friends or colleagues not to attend your event.
+Scores of nine or ten are Promoters.
+These attendees will recommend their friends and colleagues do attend.
+Whilst seven and eight are considered Passives and are unlikely to comment on your event at all.

-In Explori, you can click on the bars in the chart between zero and six to create a filter showing the responses of only your detractors.
-If you were working in Excel you could filter your data in small chunks to get snapshots of your responses.
+In Explori, you can click on the bars in the chart between zero and six to create a filter showing the responses of only your Detractors.
+(If you are working in Excel you can filter your data in small chunks to get snapshots of your responses).

 You can now scroll through your report, seeing your event through the eyes of those who wouldn’t recommend it to friends or colleagues.
-You can read their free text responses and see what their objectives of attending were and how well your event met them.
+You can read their free text responses and see what their objectives of attending were and how well they were able to meet them.

-Look at likelihood of return – is it going to be harder and more costly to get your detractors to return to your event next year?
+Next look at likelihood of return.
+This will demonstrate if it is going to be harder and more costly to get your Detractors to return to your event next year.
 This can be an important consideration for your marketing budget.

 Any other words of wisdom?

-And finally - Explori users - export your charts as jpegs and drop them into presentations and marketing material – most people understand results better when they are presented visually
+And finally - for all our Explori users - export your charts as jpegs and drop them into presentations and marketing material – most people understand results better when they are presented visually.